 And it's a great VPN to use if you want to ensure you can watch your Paramount+ subscription wherever you are in the world.

-Which cable and streaming providers work with Paramount Plus?
+Which cable and streaming providers work with the CBS app?

-If you have any of the following cable or streaming services, you'll find that you're able to sign in to Paramount+ and watch your local CBS affiliate.
-(Just another reminder, though, that you won't have access to the on-demand content without subscribing to a proper Paramount+ account.)
+If you have any of the following cable or streaming services, you'll find that you're able to sign in to the CBS website or CBS app and watch your local CBS affiliate.
+This won't get you in to Paramount+ — just into CBS itself.

-Here are the services that you can access Paramount+ with:
+Here are the services with which you can access live streams of CBS:

 - AT&T U-verse